SpudGunMan/meshing-around/README.md

 ## Hardware
 The project is written in Linux on a Pi and should work anywhere meshtastic Python module will function, with any supported meshtastic hardware.
 While BLE and TCP will work they are not as reliable as serial connections.
- - Firmware 2.3.14/15 could also have an issue with connectivity reported by a few in discord.
+ - Firmware 2.3.14/15 could also have an issue with connectivity with slower devices.

 ## Install
 Clone the project with `git clone https://github.com/spudgunman/meshing-around`